New Student's Guide

 If for some reason you do not receive a study certificate as a self-service from Peppi, you can also order a study certificate by e-mail from the Student Office once your studies have started.
 Please note that student certificates for public transport student discounts are available the first day of the studies at the earliest.

-If you need a confirmation from Turku UAS to a form, please fill in your personal information in it first and send to the Student Office.
-Write in the email that you are a new student and which degree programme yo have been accepted to.
+If you need a confirmation from Turku UAS, for example on a TE Office form, please fill in your own information to form and send it to the Student Office.
+Write in the email that you are a new student and the degree programme to which you have been accepted to.

 If you are eligible to student financial aid from Kela, you can make the application as soon as you have confirmed the study place bindingly.
 In addition, you can apply for general housing allowance when you have signed the rental agreement.
 Read more about the financial aid for student on Kela's website.